dalten-collective/keep/README.md

 ## Scries

 Keep-enriched agents can be scried at `/keep/live/loob`.
 It will return a boolean, signifying whether the wrapper is active or not.

+# Development Setup

+You will need to create a fakezod and install the agent.
+Run `bin/setup.sh` in a separate process and follow the instructions there.
+No changes will be made on your behalf.

+Once the agent is installed, proceed to setting up the interface (below).

+# Interface

+- Vue 3
+- Typescript

+## Setup

+npm-wrapping scripts are provided in the `bin/` directory.
+Follow the steps below to set up your local development environment:

+- `bin/install-js-dependencies.sh`
+- Have your fakeship from above running.
+Note the web interface port (ie. `dojo> http: web interface live on http://localhost:8080`)
+- `bin/serve-interface.sh`

+The Vue interface should now be accessible at the port noted above.